I Love working on Projects

 "The smallest bookstore still contains more ideas of worth than have been presented in the entire history of television."

 Studying at Zeppelin University meant spending your daily life in the university buildings.
-One night while working on a project me and some friends started thinking about "healthy snacks“ you would like to have while studying.
+One night while working on a project, some friends and I started thinking about "healthy snacks“ we would have liked to have while studying.
 During this thought process we came up with the idea of a book vending machine.

 TRANSFORMING A MCDONALDS Restaurant With AN Interactive ART PERFORMANCE (2010/2011)